OpenBB-finance/OpenBB/website/content/_index.md

 ### Jupyter Labs Enabled

 Work in developer mode with Jupyter Labs, or share reports and customized tools with .ipynb Notebook files.
-Run multiple dashboards or terminals in parralel.
+Run multiple dashboards or terminals in parallel.

 {{< /columns >}}